dag2226/easierscrape/README.md

 - Takes in two arguments:
   - The `url` to scrape from
   - A `List` of file extensions to parse (ex: `['pdf', 'txt']`)
-- Downloads results to an `easierscrape_downloads` folder in working directory
+- Downloads results to an `easierscrape_downloads` folder in the current working directory

 `parse_images`
 - Takes in one argument: The `url` to scrape from
+- Downloads results to an `easierscrape_downloads` folder in the current working directory

+`parse_lists`
+- Takes in one argument: The `url` to scrape from
-- Downloads results to an `easierscrape_downloads` folder in working directory
+- Downloads results to an `easierscrape_downloads` folder in the current working directory

 `parse_tables`
 - Takes in one argument: The `url` to scrape from
-- Downloads results to an `easierscrape_downloads` folder in working directory
+- Downloads results to an `easierscrape_downloads` folder in the current working directory

+`parse_text`
+- Takes in one argument: The `url` to scrape from
+- Returns a list of strings from the website's text content

 `print_tree`
 - Takes in an [anytree](https://github.com/c0fec0de/anytree) `Node` structure (head of a tree)